Dynamic Debt Swapping in Financial Networks: Debt Swap Dynamics

 \subsection{Sequences of Semi-Positive Swaps}

-\myparagraph{Characterization} Consider a bank $v$ with edge-ranking rule. $v$ pays her outgoing edges in the order of a permutation $\pi_v$ until she runs out of funds.
+\paragraph{Characterization} Consider a bank $v$ with edge-ranking rule. $v$ pays her outgoing edges in the order of a permutation $\pi_v$ until she runs out of funds.
 Assume $v$ cannot settle all debt.
 Let $e$ denote the unique highest-ranked outgoing edge of $v$ that is not fully paid.
 We call $e$ the \emph{active edge} of $v$.
 Clearly, all edges $e'$ with higher priority than $e$ are fully paid for, i.e., they are \emph{saturated}.
 Additionally, all edges $e'$ with lower priority than $e$ receive no payments.
 Note that the set of all active edges is \emph{acyclic} -- we can strictly increase the feasible payments along any cycle, which is impossible when the clearing state has maximal feasible payments.

+Since the active outgoing edge of every bank is unique, the subgraph of active edges is simple and never contains multi-edges.
+When analyzing this subgraph, we use the notation for simple graphs, i.e., $e=(u,v)$ if $\deb(e)=u$ and $\cre(e)=v$, for $e\in E$.
+More generally, we will use the standard notation $(u,v)$ whenever it unambiguously describes one edge.

 A semi-positive swap Pareto-improves the total assets of all banks.
 It can only increase the number of saturated edges.
 If a semi-positive swap saturates at least one additional edge, we call it a \emph{saturating swap}.
-As a second class, let us consider \emph{extension swaps}, which are non-saturating swaps with an interesting structural property.
+As a second class, \emph{extension swaps} are non-saturating swaps with an interesting structural property.
+Recall that $v_1= \cre(e_1)$ and $v_2=\cre(e_2)$ before the trade.

 \begin{definition}[Extension Swap] Consider a semi-positive debt swap $\sigma$ of edges $e_1$ and $e_2$ with $p_{e_1}<p_{e_2}$.
 The swap is called \emph{extension swap} if (1) no additional edge gets saturated and (2) in $\F$ there is an \emph{active path} $P$, i.e., a path of active edges from $v_1$ to $v_2$, (3) $l_e - p_e > p_{e_2}-p_{e_1}$ for every $e \in P$, (4) in the clearing state $p_{e_1} = \sig{p}_{e_2}$ and $p_{e_2} = \sig{p}_{e_1}$. \end{definition}